DSL-Lab/DSL-Lab.github.io/_posts/2025-08-18-diff-distill.md

 The concept of a flow map offers a capable and unifying notation for summarizing the diverse landscape of diffusion distillation methods.
 Beyond these ODE distillation methods, an intriguing family of approaches pursues a more direct goal: training a one-step generator from the ground up by directly matching the data distribution from the teacher model.

 The core question is: how can we best leverage a pre-trained teacher model to train a student that approximates the data distribution $$p_{\text{data}}$$ in a single shot?
 With access to the teacher's flow, several compelling strategies emerge.
-It becomes possible to directly match the velocity fields, minimize the KL divergence between the student and teacher output distributions<d-cite key="yin2024improved"></d-cite>, or align their respective score functions<d-cite key="wang2025uni"></d-cite>.
+It becomes possible to directly match the velocity fields, minimize the $$f$$-divergence between the student and teacher output distributions<d-cite key="yin2024improved, xu2025one"></d-cite>, or align their respective score functions<d-cite key="wang2025uni, zhou2024score"></d-cite>.

 This leads to distinct techniques in practice.
 For example, adversarial distillation<d-cite key="yin2024improved, sabour2025align"></d-cite> employs a min-max objective to align the two distributions, while other methods like [IMM](#inductive-moment-matching) rely on statistical divergences like the Maximum Mean Discrepancy (MMD).

 In our own work on human motion prediction<d-cite key="fu2025moflowonestep"></d-cite>, we explored this direction by using Implicit Maximum Likelihood Estimation (IMLE).
 IMLE is a potent, if less common, technique that aligns distributions based purely on their samples, offering a direct and elegant way to distill the teacher's knowledge without requiring an explicit density function or a discriminator.